 Complete with a map!
 Add any number of addresses for this person, and set a primary address by clicking the star.

 In the unfortunate circumstance that this person has passed away, check this box.
-You may want to periodically archive deceased contacts in line with your data retention policy.
+You may want to periodically delete deceased contacts in line with your data retention policy.

 Beacon has four options as standard: